lokapal-xyz/education/content/howtodao/03-dao-governance/Voting-System/On-Chain-vs-Off-Chain.md

 - If security is the priority, use on-chain voting for key decisions.
 - If participation matters more, use off-chain voting to encourage engagement.
 - If balancing both, consider a hybrid model where off-chain votes guide on-chain execution.

----

-## **Final Thoughts**

-- **On-chain** voting ensures security and transparency but is costly and slow.
-- **Off-chain** voting is faster and more inclusive but requires external enforcement.
-- **Hybrid models** combine both for a scalable and secure governance framework.

-By understanding these trade-offs, DAOs can design governance systems that maximize both efficiency and legitimacy.